 Admit it, even if you’re not deathly afraid of spiders, the little monsters still send a shiver of respect down your spine whenever one happens to cross your path.
 Everyone can recite a few scary spider facts, and for good reason: these little natural marvels are abundant, diverse, and occasionally, very deadly.
 They look like nightmares made real too.

 Spiders have adapted so many different skills and traits across the entire breadth of their evolution that they are WAY more horrifying than you could ever possibly comprehend.
 But hey, that’s what lists like this are for, to let you know exactly how scary spiders really are.

 If You're Standing In Nature, A Spider Is Less Than Three Feet Away

-This is one of those things you desperately want to be total bullsh*t, right?
 There’s a long-held notion that spiders are so common that no matter where you are, you’re always within arm’s reach of a spider.
-Well, that’s not entirely true - however, with more than 40,000 species of spider spread across the globe, there are certainly a whole lot of them.
+Well, that’s not entirely true - however, with more than 46,700 species of spider spread across the globe, there are certainly a whole lot of them.

 Spiders Liquefy Their Prey

-Spiders don’t have any teeth, which forces these predators to subsist on an entirely liquid diet.
-Various species of spiders have different methods of making a prey milkshake, but the result is the same.
+Spiders don’t have any real teeth, which forces these predators to subsist on an entirely liquid diet.
+Various species of spiders have different methods, but the result is the same.
 Every kind of spider has built-in venom that’s specifically designed to break down cell walls.

-On average, the gestation period for a spider ranges from one week to one month.
-An average egg sac can carry as many as 1,500 offspring, too.
-Beyond boggling your mind with the fact that there’s about a dozen spiders born every minute, this incredibly quick gestation period allows spiders to rapidly develop immunities to even the most deadly of poisons and insecticides.
+Beyond boggling your mind with the fact that there’s about a dozen spiders born every minute, this incredibly quick gestation period allows spiders to develop immunities to even the most deadly of poisons and insecticides.